-136. Wastewater treatment plants (secondary + tertiary levels of treatment with adequate sludge management) to efficiently remove microplastics from sewage, trapping the particles in the sludge and preventing of entrance into aquatic environments.
+142. Wastewater treatment plants (secondary + tertiary levels of treatment with adequate sludge management) to efficiently remove microplastics from sewage, trapping the particles in the sludge and preventing of entrance into aquatic environments.
 Treatment plants are essentially taking the microplastics out of the wastewater and concentrating them in the sludge (Corradini et al., 2019).
 Therefore, sludge management is of great importance for microplastic removal.
 Controls should be exercised however on the subsequent use of sludge.

-137. Measures that can contribute toward reducing sewage concentrations of microplastics include:
+143. Measures that can contribute toward reducing sewage concentrations of microplastics include:

 - a) Bans on single-use plastics and microplastics in personal care and cosmetic products; - b) Behavior changes and campaigns to reduce the use of such products; - c) Certain textile designs can reduce microfibre generation during washing; - d) Development of household-based systems to prevent microplastics from being released into sewer lines or directly into the environment; and - e) Incineration of sewage sludge to avoid soil and water contamination by microplastics.
-Care should be exercised however to monitor pollutants in air emissions
+Care should be exercised however to monitor and regulate pollutants in air emissions with a view to minimise these emissions as much as possible.

-138. As rivers in most of the cases is the final repository of litter coming from the various landbased sources the application of measures on land are very relevant for the control and effective management of litter in riverine systems.
+144. As rivers in most of the cases is the final repository of litter coming from the various landbased sources the application of measures on land are very relevant for the control and effective management of litter in riverine systems.

-139. A Conceptual flow of plastic from production to consumption, waste management and leakage into the environment (i.e., land, rivers and ocean) with possible points of action for policies should be considered.
+145. A Conceptual flow of plastic from production to consumption, waste management and leakage into the environment (i.e., land, rivers and ocean), including possible points of action for policies should be considered.
 Minimizing leakage on land will subsequently minimize the riverine inputs deriving from wind and rain transportation, as well as from direct dumping and sewerage, and will further reduce the amount of plastics (incl. microplastics) entering the ocean.

-140. The updated Regional Plan on Marine Litter Management in the Mediterranean:
+146. The updated Regional Plan on Marine Litter Management in the Mediterranean: